 • Performance programming

-Moreover, there will be an experience talk by an external speaker who will share his/her experience of using Julia for HPC.
+Moreover, there will be an experience talk by Dr. Bernat Font from Barcelona Supercomputing Center who will share his experience of using Julia for HPC, comparing multi-threaded CPU execution and GPU execution.
 Although it won’t be identical, you may check out the content and schedule of last years course at github.com/carstenbauer/JuliaHLRS22 for further information.

-Slides and Jupyter notebooks will be made available for all participants on GitHub.
-A link to the materials will be added shortly before the event.
+Slides and Jupyter notebooks will be available for all participants on GitHub.
+The material can be found on https://github.com/carstenbauer/JuliaHLRS23 .

 Besides the content of the training itself, another important aspect of this event is the scientific exchange among the participants.
 We try to facilitate such communication by